 After lunch we head for the remarkable new Macallan Distillery.
 This place is amazing and a tour takes about an hour.
 Following this it will now be time to start the journey south towards Edinburgh.
 We will however, take a different route back through the Cairngorm mountains to Perth before joining the motorway to Edinburgh.

-- Exclusive use of Landrover Discovery 5 vehicle and tour guide for up to 6 passengers
+- Exclusive use of luxury Land Rover Discovery 5 vehicle for up to 6 passengers.

 - Chilled Scottish still or sparkling water

 All of the above can be recommended and booked as required.